So Yeon Ryu

-Played as the Mission Hills World Ladies Championship (March 12-15; CLPGA/LET Trs event).
-Second-placed Inbee Park (S Kor) finished 1 shot behind Ryu (S Kor).
+Played as the Mission Hills World Ladies Championship (March 12-15; CLPGA/LET Tours event).
+Second-placed Inbee Park (S Kor) finished 1 shot behind So Yeon Ryu (S Kor), who recorded her first LET win.
 The team strokeplay competition was won by South Korea (Inbee Park & So Yeon Ryu); second was Norway (Suzann Pettersen & Marianne Skarpnord).
 [Blackstone course, Mission Hills Haikou, Hainan Island, China].

 Played as the Canadian Pacific Women's Open (Aug 21-24; formerly CN Canadian Women's Open).
-Second-placed Na Yeon Choi (S Kor) finished 2 shots behind Ryu (S Kor).
+Second-placed Na Yeon Choi (S Kor) finished 2 shots behind So Yeon Ryu (S Kor).
 [London H&CC, London, Ontario].